ibm-cloud-docs/codeengine/cmd_defs.md

 You must be within the context of a [project](#cli-project) before you use `registry` commands.

+For more information about accessing registries, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).

 To see CLI help for the `registry` commands, run `ibmcloud ce registry -h`.
 {: tip}